Joyeuse6/skills-github-pages/index.md

 ---
 title: Welcome to my blog
-content: Here I will discuss, what I shall learn next about GitHub.
+: Here I will discuss, what I shall learn next about GitHub.
 I have learned the following already
--How to create Branches, commit changes, and merge branches -How to set up a page using GitHub Pages.
+How to create Branches, commit changes, and merge branches How to set up a page using GitHub Pages.
 ---